 As a photographer, you have to have a sense of aesthetics and know-how to work with computer software to edit photos as needed.
 You also have to be personable enough to work with clients or companies.

 When you think of horse racing, seeing a jockey holding on across the track might come to mind.
 If you’re curious about what being a jockey is all about, know that these people are professionals with extensive training.

 As a jockey, you will learn all the riding techniques to make sure you are efficient on the saddle.
 You will take routine care of your horse and necessary supplies.
 You must also have a good working relationship with your companion.

 You will spend several hours training for big events and races.
 This means rigorous practice and extreme discipline.
 You also have to learn how to use and maintain all riding equipment, including saddles, helmets, goggles, clothing, equestrian boots, and whips.

 There is no degree required to be a jockey.
-However, there will be apprenticeships and other instruction that is necessary to fulfill your job.
+However, there will be apprenticeships and other instructions that are necessary to fulfill your job.

 Working with horses is a genuine possibility, regardless of education.
 However, gaining knowledge about equines is always a valuable way to enhance your skill set, no matter what you choose.
 There are so many more options out there than you might first imagine.

 With a bit of narrowing down, you could have your dream career.
-All it takes is a little focus and determination to be around lovely, sensitive, extraordinary equines every day.
+All it takes is a bit of focus and determination to be around lovely, sensitive, extraordinary equines every day.